f-gougeon/ITC-Suite_GDAL/README.md

 		signature segments are not visible, ...)

 	NOTE:   The "ITC-Suite Manual" and "ITC-Suite.chm" are still very relevant to all this but should be used as guides, not gospel.
+Please rely on ITC-Suite_GDAL_Info.txt and ITC-Suite_GDAL.chm for more precise info on the programs parameters.

 	NOTE:	My GDAL programs always complain when overwriting an exiting output file.
 		Most of the time, it is not an issue.
-However, sometimes when ArcGIS has control of the file, it may not overwrite at all and leave you with previous results
+However, sometimes when ArcGIS (or PCI) has control of the file, it may not overwrite at all and leave you with previously generated results

 ### Ackowlegment to GDAL (Geospatial Data Abstraction Library)